auxym/nim-on-samd21/README.md

 3. Change the import and export in the `device/device.nim` file.

 4. Change the `SAMD21_Family` and `SAMD21_Variant` constants in `config.nims`.
 This
-   is used to include the correct startup file and header include path.
+   is used to setup the correct startup file and header include paths.

 Note: for families other than `samd21a`, you will need to get the device support pack from https://packs.download.microchip.com/ and extract the `include` and